Zzzoe1007/Zzzoe1007/README.md

 ## Hi there, i'm Yalal👋

 🎓Computer Engeneering student <br>
-🤖 Passionate about AI, robotics and embedded systems <br>
+🤖 Passionate about webside development AI, robotics and embedded systems <br>
 📦 Here you will find my personal projects, tests and experiments <br>

 ## 🚀 Tecnologías que uso